section

 Hire a developer for the surface.
 Ask for static routes, PWA caching, fragment cleanup, motif placement, accessibility checks, and screenshot-friendly prompt cards.

 The useful path is not "make an app."
 It is: make one page, make one motif repeat, make one file tradition legible, then decide what deserves more craft.
+Returning learners can use this section as a checkpoint before choosing whether the next move is visual, textual, or structural.

 ~"notebook_loop"